juan-paulatino/db-capstone-project/README.md

 ## Little Lemon DB-capstone-project
 ### About the Project
 ### Project info
 This module provides practical hands on experience with using MySQL.
 Set up a MySQL instance server in MySQL Workbench, then create an ER Diagram data model and implement it in MySQL.
-### Database queries procedures and prepared statements
 Use SQL to create virtual tables, stored procedures and prepared statements for Little Lemon restaurant.
-### Clients and visualization
 Visualize the sales data of a restaurant and implement a database client in Python.

+# Data Modeling
+To well-design the database, we start with the Entity Relationship Diagram(ER Diagram).
+This methodology requires dividing the information in the dataset into entities, and defining the relationship between them.

+The dataset contains the following entities:

+1. Customer
+2. Bookings
+3. Order
+4. Order Delivery
+5. Staff
+6. Menu
+7. Menu Items

+Let's start the three-level modeling.

+1. Conceptual Data Model:

+  The 3 basic components of Conceptual Data Model are:
+  - Entity: A real world thing
+  - Attribute: Characteristics or properties of an entity
+  - Relationship: Dependency or association between two entities

+2. Logical Data Model:

+3. Physical Data Model:

+# Database Model Implementation on MySQL Workbench
+1. ER-Diagram of the Data Mode
+2. Database implementation using Forward Engineer tool

+# Building a Dimensional Data Model for Little Lemon restaurant